-Each of NMM and AMM operates as an MSO and is in the business of providing management services to physician practice corporations under long-term management and/or administrative services agreements ("MSAs"), pursuant to which the MSO manages certain non-medical services for the physician groups and have exclusive authority over all non-medical decision making related to ongoing business operations.
+Each of NMM and AMM operates as a management services organization ("MSO") and is in the business of providing management services to physician practice corporations under long-term management and/or administrative services agreements ("MSAs"), pursuant to which the MSO manages certain non-medical services for the physician groups and have exclusive authority over all non-medical decision-making related to ongoing business operations.
 The MSAs generally provide for management fees that are recognized as earned based on a percentage of revenue or cash collections generated by the physician practices.